Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Discretization and the algebraic increment potential

 with the increment potential

+Although the variational inequality~\eqref{eq:time_discret_vi} is not equivalent to the minimization problem~\eqref{eq:increment_problem} because $\mathcal{E}$ is not convex, we will use the minimization formulation in the following.

-Note that the time step size does not appear in this functional, because the model is rate-independent.
+Note that the time step size does not appear in this functional, which means that the model is rate-independent.
 Note also that the increment potential depends on the previous time step only through the indicator functional.

 \begin{lemma} Assume that $\Gamma_{D,\bu}$ is non-trivial in the sense that its $\Dim-1$-dimensional Hausdorff-measure is positive.
 Then the functional $\Pi^\tau_{n+1}$ is coercive on $\mathbf{H}_{\bu_0}^1 \times H_{d_0}^1$. \end{lemma} \begin{proof} Using the uniform coercivity \ref{item:density_coercive} of $\psi(\cdot,d)$, $w(1)>0$, and $w(d)\geq 0$ for $d \in [0,1]$ we get